 National Carp Control Plan

 On 1 May 2016, the government announced $15.2 million in funding for the development and potential implementation of the National Carp Control Plan (the plan).
 The plan, is being developed by the Fisheries Research and Development Corporation (FRDC), to determine the feasibility of using Cyprinid herpesvirus 3 (carp virus) as a biological control agent for common carp in Australia while minimising any impacts to industries, communities and the environment should a carp virus release go ahead.

 In January 2020, FRDC delivered its initial assessment of the feasibility of using the carp virus as a biological control agent for common carp in Australia to the Department of Agriculture, Water and the Environment.
 Noting that additional pieces of research were still underway, the department and FRDC decided that integrating key research results into a single document would best support consideration of the carp virus’ potential as a biological control agent by governments, stakeholders and the broader public.

-Ongoing research designed to augment and cross-check previous scientific work has experienced some delays due to Covid-19.
-It is now expected that this research will be integrated into the plan and provided to the Australian Government in early 2022.
+Ongoing research, designed to augment and cross-check previous scientific work, has experienced a number of delays due to Covid-19.
+It is now expected that this research will be integrated into the plan and provided to the Australian Government in 2022.
 The plan will then be considered by all Australian governments, prior to being publicly released.